Select the article you are interested in:

 What is change control board in project management?

+Change control board in project management is responsible for evaluating change requests.
 Change control board typically comprises representatives from various departments, including IT, operations, finance, and management.

 What are stages and gates in Cooper’s stage gate product development process?

-Here are the stages and gates in Cooper’s stage gate product development process.
+Here are the stages and gates in Cooper’s stage gate product development process:

 Stage 0: Discovery